pfsense/docs/source/backup/autoconfigbackup.rst

 Using the AutoConfigBackup Service
 ==================================

-Automatic Configuration Backup (ACB) has been available as a pfSense package for many years.
-In pfSense version 2.4.4 it is available as a core component of pfSense, no package required.
+Automatic Configuration Backup (ACB) has been available as a pfSense® package for many years.
+In pfSense version 2.4.4 it is available as a core component of pfSense software, no package required.

 .. note:: For the purposes of this documentation, the old AutoConfigBackup package used prior to pfSense 2.4.4-RELEASE will be referred to as the